Mr0grog/editorconfig-textmate/README.md

 Download it now at: https://github.com/Mr0grog/editorconfig-textmate/releases/latest

 EditorConfig-TextMate only supports TextMate 2 (see below for information about TextMate 1) on MacOS 11.0 or later.
-It should work with both Intel and Apple processors.
+It works with both Intel and Apple processors.

 Feature Support